-Refugees with asylum
+Refugees with asylum (status B)

-OSAR has no knowledge of systematic difficulties in the issuance or renewal of those residence permits.
+The Swiss Refugee Council is not aware of systematic difficulties in the issuance or renewal of those residence permits.

 Swiss asylum law provides the possibility to grant temporary protection (“protection provisoire”, “S permit”) to persons in need of protection during a period of serious general danger, in particular during a war or civil war as well as in situations of general violence (Articles 66-79a AsylA).
 This instrument – introduced in the aftermath of the conflicts in the former Yugoslavia – should enable the Swiss authorities to react in an appropriate, quick and pragmatic manner to situations of mass exodus.
 It was activated for the first time in the context of the war in Ukraine by the Federal Council on 11 March 2022.
 For further information, see annex on Status S.

 This refers to persons who have been granted asylum on a derivative ground, particularly members of the nuclear family who are not entitled to their own grounds for asylum.